7 minute read

 Named entity recognition appears at the beginning of NLP pipelines.
 It identifies named entities in incoming data and classifies them into predefined categories, as shown in the following image.

-NER works to identify and categorize named entities, but it struggles to classify multi-category text, and here is where NED comes into play.
+NER works to identify and categorize named entities, but it struggles to classify multi-category text, which is where NED comes into play.

 NED works to establish the specific category and meaning of the entity; it finds out which knowledge node the multi-category entity belongs.
 It adds information to the knowledge base to improve future selections.